-Blue Valley Community Action Partnership -- Serving the following counties: Butler, Fillmore, Gage, Jefferson, Johnson, Nemaha, Pawnee, Polk, Richardson, Saline, Seward, Thayer, York
+Blue Valley Community Action Partnership -- Serving the following counties: Butler, Fillmore, Gage, Jefferson, Polk, Saline, Seward, Thayer, and York

-Central Nebraska Community Services -- Serving the following counties: Blaine, Boone, Boyd, Brown, Cherry (Eastern), Colfax, Custer, Garfield, Greeley, Hall, Hamilton, Holt, Howard, Keya Paha, Loup, Merrick, Nance, Platte, Rock, Sherman, Valley, Wheeler
+Central Nebraska Community Action Partnership -- Serving the following counties: Blaine, Boone, Boyd, Brown, Cherry (East), Colfax, Custer, Garfield, Greeley, Hall, Hamilton, Holt, Howard, Keya Paha, Loup, Merrick, Nance, Platte, Rock, Sherman, Valley, and Wheeler

-Northeast Nebraska Community Action Partnership -- Serving the following counties: Antelope, Burt, Cedar, Cuming, Dakota, Dixon, Knox, Madison, Pierce, Stanton, Thurston, Wayne
+Northeast Nebraska Community Action Partnership -- Serving the following counties: Antelope, Burt, Cedar, Cuming, Dakota, Dixon, Knox, Madison, Pierce, Stanton, Thurston, Wayne, Dodge and Washington

-Eastern Nebraska Community Action Partnership -- Serving the following counties: Cass, Dodge, Douglas, Sarpy, Washington
+Eastern Nebraska Community Action Partnership -- Serving the following counties: Cass, Douglas, and Sarpy

-Food Bank of Lincoln -- Serving the following counties: Lancaster, Otoe, Saunders
+Food Bank of Lincoln -- Serving the following counties: Lancaster, Otoe, and Saunders

-Community Action Partnership of Mid-NE-- Serving the following counties: Adams, Buffalo, Chase, Clay, Dawson, Dundy, Franklin, Furnas, Frontier, Gosper, Harlan, Hayes, Hitchcock, Kearney, Keith, Lincoln, Nuckolls, Perkins, Phelps, Red Willow, Webster
+Community Action Partnership of Mid-NE-- Serving the following counties: Adams, Arthur, Buffalo, Chase, Clay, Dawson, Dundy, Franklin, Furnas, Frontier, Gosper, Grant, Harlan, Hayes, Hitchcock, Hooker, Kearney, Keith, Lincoln, Logan, McPherson, Nuckolls, Perkins, Phelps, Red Willow, Thomas, and Webster

-Western Community Health Resources -- Serving the following counties: Box Butte, Cherry (west), Dawes, Sheridan, Sioux
+Western Community Health Resources -- Serving the following counties: Box Butte, Cherry (West), Dawes, Sheridan, and Sioux